bit-country/bit.country-website/app-release-notes.md

 Details
 - Stabilized asset gateway for depositing and withdrawing BIT.
 - Support royalty fee for NFT Creator, earn royalty fee for each transaction on the local marketplace.
-- Migrate the existing NFT collection to set the default loyalty fee.
+- Migrate the existing NFT collection to set the default royalty fee.
 - Implement minting fee when minting collection and NFT.
 - Improved My Assets page with filters to show purchased, created, listed, auction bids and favorites
 - Users can favorite listings and non-listed assets so they can be viewed later in the my assets page